dimpu/bittys/admin/README.md

   npx create-next-app -e https://github.com/medusajs/nextjs-starter-medusa my-medusa-storefront
   ```

-With your starter and your Medusa store running, you can open http://localhost:8000 (for Gatsby) or http://localhost:3000 (for Nextjs) in your browser and view the products in your store, build a cart, add shipping details and pay and complete an order.
+With your starter and your Betty's running, you can open http://localhost:8000 (for Gatsby) or http://localhost:3000 (for Nextjs) in your browser and view the products in your store, build a cart, add shipping details and pay and complete an order.

 ## ☁️ Linking development to Medusa Cloud
 With your project in local development, you can link your Medusa instance to Medusa Cloud - this will allow you to manage your store, view orders, and test out the amazing functionalities that you are building.
 Linking your project to Medusa Cloud requires that you have a Medusa Cloud account.